sheckuntangle/traffic_gen/README.md

 mfw-log-backup

-This command will aggregate the logs, show stats:
+This command will aggregate the logs, show stats, but will not create summary or backups:

 ngfw-logs